Running VeRCYE manually

 While the individual steps are detailed in other pages of this living document, on this page we outline the quickstart using our setup helper.

 If you already have prepared a base directory and a configuration file, you can skip to step 4.
-Otherwise follow the steps below.
-You will typically want to run this on your local machine and not a remote cluster.
-You can transfer the final setup to the cluster after creation.

 1. Defining Regions of Interest